 13 Top-Rated Ski Resorts in British Columbia, 2022

 The ski resorts in British Columbia draw visitors from around the world to their slopes for many reasons: First and foremost is the consistent snow, and lots of it.
 Second, a wide variety of resort styles are available to suit any budget and level of skier ability.
-Finally, good flight connections, generally through Vancouver, ensure that getting there is easy and quick.
+Finally, good flight connections, generally through Vancouver, ensure that getting there and back home is easy and quick.

-The ski resorts of British Columbia are primarily located in the southern part of the province and a majority are in the Interior region.
+Most of the resorts are located in the southern part of the province, and a majority are in the Interior region.
 A popular option is to combine multiple ski resorts into one trip.
 This can be easily accomplished in the Okanagan Valley and in the Golden/Revelstoke areas.

-Most ski resorts in BC are about more than just downhill skiing.
-Many feature Nordic (cross-country) trails, snowshoeing, dog sledding, skating, and tubing.
+Most ski resorts in British Columbia offer more than just downhill skiing.
+Many feature cross-country trails, snowshoeing, dogsledding, snowmobiling, skating, and tubing.

 Check out the top destinations with our list of the best ski resorts in British Columbia.

 1. Whistler Blackcomb

 Owing to its location, Whistler can usually be counted on for consistent snowfall resulting in a deep base.
 On average, Whistler receives an astounding 35.5 feet of snow each season, ensuring your favorite run is white beneath your skis.
-Uphill capacity is impressive, with recent improvements on Blackcomb, including a new 10-passenger gondola and two new replacement chairs on Whistler.
+Uphill capacity is impressive, with recent improvements on Blackcomb, including a 10-passenger gondola and two new replacement chairs on Whistler.
 Even if you aren't a skier, a ride to the top of either mountain and a trip across the PEAK 2 PEAK Gondola is an experience not to be missed.

 Accommodation: Where to Stay in Whistler: Best Areas & Hotels